 - eat a healthy balanced diet

-Maintaining a healthy lifestyle in your forties and fifties seems to be particularly important for helping to lower your risk of dementia.
+While it’s never too late to make positive changes, keeping your heart healthy in your forties and fifties seems to be particularly important for helping to lower your risk of dementia.

 NHS Health Checks

 The NHS Health Check is a free check-up of your overall health.
 It can help you reduce your risk of developing heart disease, diabetes, kidney disease, stroke and dementia.
-If you are aged 40-74 and do not already have any of these conditions, you will be invited for a check-up every five years.
+If you are aged 40-74 and do not already have cardiovascular disease, you will be invited for a check-up every five years.

-- ask you some simple questions about your lifestyle and family history.
+- be asked some simple questions about your health and family history.

-- check your blood pressure and cholesterol levels.
+- have your blood pressure and cholesterol levels checked.

-The doctor or nurse will go through the test results with you and give you advice to help you stay healthy.
+The results from your Health Check will be shared with you along with advice to help you stay healthy.

 Smoking and dementia

-There are many good health reasons to stop smoking, as it’s linked to multiple medical conditions including cancer, heart disease, stroke and more.
-There is also evidence that smoking can increase your risk of dementia, particularly Alzheimer’s disease.
+There are many good health reasons to stop smoking as it’s linked to multiple medical conditions including cancer, heart disease, stroke and high blood pressure.
+There is also evidence that smoking increases your risk of dementia, particularly Alzheimer’s disease and vascular dementia.

-Getting expert help from your local stop smoking service can boost your chances of success by up to four times.
-The NHS Smokefree National Helpline is free to call on 0300 123 1044, or you can talk to your GP for advice.
+Getting expert help from your local stop smoking service can boost your chances of giving up smoking successfully by up to three times.
+The NHS Smokefree National Helpline is free to call on 0300 123 1044 or talk to your GP for advice.
 You can find out more at www.nhs.uk/smokefree

 It’s never too late to stop smoking.
-Quitting greatly improves your chances of enjoying a disease-free, healthy old age.
+Quitting greatly improves your chances of staying healthy in later life.

 Keeping physically active

-Regular physical activity can have many health benefits, including the prevention and management of over 20 long-term conditions, reducing stress and improving mental wellbeing.
-It can also help you maintain a healthy weight, reducing your risk of type 2 diabetes and other conditions.
+Regular physical activity can have many health benefits, including the prevention and management of over 20 long-term conditions, as well as reducing stress and improving mental wellbeing.
+It can also help you maintain a healthy weight, reducing your risk of obesity, type 2 diabetes and heart disease.

 Being active needn’t mean going to the gym or running a marathon.
-You are more likely to stick with it if you find activities that you enjoy.
+You are more likely to form healthy habits if you find activities you enjoy.
 There might be activities you can take part in with other people, like walking, dancing or cycling.
 Keeping active with others is a good way to encourage each other and make it a social occasion.

 There are many ways to build physical activity into your weekly routine.
-Just getting off the bus a stop or two earlier could help you do more walking.
-It’s also important to avoid spending long periods sitting down, so try to get up and move around regularly.
-Any activity is better than none!
+For example, just getting off the bus a stop or two earlier could help you do more walking.

 Mental activity and wellbeing

-Foods like sausages and other processed meats, butter and cakes are high in saturated fat.
-This can raise cholesterol levels and cause you to put on weight, increasing the risk of heart disease and other health problems linked to dementia.
+Foods like sausages and other processed meats, butter and cakes can be high in saturated fat.
+Such foods can raise cholesterol levels and increase the risk of heart disease and other health problems.

-Eating too much sugar can also lead to weight gain, and may increase the risk of type 2 diabetes.
-Try to eat sugary snacks such as sweets, chocolate, cakes and fizzy drinks less often and in small amounts.
+Eating too much sugar can contribute to people having too many calories, which can lead to weight gain.
+Being overweight increases your risk of health problems such as heart disease, some cancers and type 2 diabetes.
+Try to limit sugary snacks such as sweets, chocolate, biscuits and fizzy drinks to the occasional treat and only in small amounts.

 Some fat in our diet is important, particularly unsaturated fat found in oily fish, nuts, seeds and avocados.
 Oily fish, like salmon and sardines, contains omega-3 fatty acids.
 While these are an important part of our diet, current evidence does not support the use of omega-3 or other food supplements to prevent a decline in memory and thinking skills.

 Older people may have a smaller appetite and eat less.
 It may be harder to maintain a balanced diet with enough vitamins and minerals.
-Contact your doctor’s surgery if you need advice about healthy eating.
+Speak to your doctor or a registered dietitian if you need advice about healthy eating.

-If you drink alcohol there are many good health reasons to keep your consumption low.
-Alcohol is linked to a number of medical conditions including cancer.
+There are many good health reasons to keep an eye on how much alcohol you’re drinking.
+Drinking alcohol is linked to many medical conditions including cancer.

 For your overall health, the best advice is to follow the Chief Medical Officers’ low-risk guidelines.
-This means not regularly drinking more than 14 units a week for both men and women.
-People who drink as much as this should spread their drinking over three or more days, but also have alcohol-free days each week.
+This means both men and women should not regularly drink more than 14 units a week.
+People who drink as much as this should spread their drinking over three or more days.
+A good way to cut back on drinking is to have several drink-free days each week.

-While there is little evidence that alcohol causes Alzheimer’s disease, it is linked with other types of dementia.
-Long-term heavy drinking is known to cause alcohol-related dementia, including Wernicke-Korsakoff Syndrome (WKS).
-WKS is caused by a lack of vitamin B1.
+Some research has found a link between regularly drinking too much alcohol and an increased risk of dementia.
+Long-term heavy drinking is known to cause specific alcohol-related dementia, including Wernicke-Korsakoff Syndrome (WKS).
+WKS is caused by a lack of vitamin B1 (also called thiamine).
 Early treatment with this vitamin can reverse the symptoms, but without treatment the condition can lead to permanent memory loss.
-If you are concerned, talk to your GP for advice.
+If you are concerned, talk to your doctor for advice.